Parents of Kyle Plush, Ohio teen who suffocated in minivan, push for 911 system changes

 Kyle Plush, 16, somehow became pinned by a third-row seat in the back of a minivan parked at his school, Cincinnati authorities have said.
 He was found dead about five hours after the first of two 911 calls he made using his iPhone's voice-activated Siri tool.

 Jill and Ron Plush, Kyle's parents, said 911 emergency dispatchers and first responders across the country should have the ability to pinpoint callers via GPS/mapping technology, just like Uber drivers.
-The comments came during their first interview with the news media since their son's death.
+The comments came during their first television interview since their son's death.

 Exclusive: Parents of teen crushed in minivan speak outAug.07.201800:49